danielinux/gdb-ollama/README.md

 ```

 ## Demo
-Here's a quick demo of `gdb-ollama` in action:
+Here's a demo of `gdb-ollama` in action:

 ![Demo gif of gdb-ollama](/gdb-ollama.gif)